RSAHETIYA/Interactive-Lab-Hub/Final Project/ProjectPlan.md

 - Speakers

 ## Risks/Contingencies
-- Multi-key press if sensing is not precise enough
+- Multi-key press if user is not precise with playing motions (user accidentally touches note they do not intend to play i.e. pinky grazes a black key when going for a C note.
+This can trigger an unintended note to be played)
 - Simon game proves too difficult to develop
 - Can’t acquire all parts in time
 - Program to control music functionality is inefficient causing a delayed sound
 - Messaging protocol in use is very delayed/high latency

 ## Fall Back Plan
 The biggest stretch for this project is making and implementing the Simon game functionality.
 If unable to, given our current plans, we should still be able to